-Founded in 2012 by Nanthachai Kantasomboon, Thai streetwear brand Fuxury draws inspiration heavily from Japanese street style, as evidenced by their three outlets in Japan.
+Founded in 2012 by Nanthachai Kantasomboon, Fuxury is the final Thailand streetwear store in our guide.
+It draws inspiration heavily from Japanese street style, as evidenced by their three outlets in Japan.
 But their unique approach sees a fusion of Thai cultural references and morbid, gothic imagery.
 Their most recent collaboration with 24 Kilates puts an streetwear spin on classic Muay Thai apparel.

 Shop Fuxury: Fuxury

 61/3 Sala Daeng Soi 2, Silom, Bang Rak, Bangkok, Thailand 10500

 Kantary Terrace, Nimman Soi 12